 Fellowship for us means great conversation going deep on significant topics.
 We don’t mind facing the challenges of the day — questions about the Bible’s truth or trustworthiness, ethical issues, controversies over faith and science, concerns about what the Bible really means — it’s all part of who we are and what we do.

 That means, too, we’re open to serious questions.
-At our core we’re convinced of the full truth and authority of God’s Word, but we’re happy to have you join in, speak up, and raise your own questions if you’re not convinced.
-We’ll listen, first of all and we’ll take your questions seriously.
-All we ask is that they be serious questions, not debate points.
+At our core, we’re convinced of the full truth and authority of God’s Word, but we’re happy to have you join in, speak up, and raise your own questions if you’re not convinced.
+We’ll listen, first of all, and we’ll take your questions seriously.
+All we ask is that they are serious questions, not debate points.
 We’ll treat you with more respect than to “debate” you, and we ask you to do the same with us.